chngj/PrimePick_Electionics/README.md

   <img src="https://github.com/user-attachments/assets/3958def1-70b2-4f30-a037-903c9df9f52f" ;">
 </p>

 Prime Pick Electronics in the years of 2020-2022 experienced a sharp increase in sales with **$19M worth of sales** occuring during this period.
 This spike accounts for **68% of total sales**.
-The main driver of the spike comes from the increased order amounts of **3K orders per month**.
+The main driver of sales came from the increased average montly order amounts of **3K orders per month**.
   - The spike in total sales can be attributed to 2 factors.
 AOV and order count increasing.
 Between March and December of 2020, there was a spike of about $100 in AOV but the larger increase came from the order count with sales that jumped from **1.6K to 4K per month**.
   - Product market share was held by Apple and its two main products.
 Apple held 49% of total product revenue.
 Macbook Air sales held 22% of sales while the Apple Airpods accounted for 49% of sales.
 Bose holds the smallest share of the product revenue with less than 3.4K USD in sales.
   - Loyalty program shows promise after quick adoption from users.
 By 2022 54.84% of sales were done under the loyalty program.
 Will have to continue monitoring the usage going into 2023 to see if customers will adopt the loyalty program as quickly now that pandemic sales are over.